wddpct/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 uid: core/miscellaneous/cli/dotnet
 ---
-# .NET Command Line Tools
+# .NET Core Command Line Tools for EF Core

 > [!NOTE]
 > This documentation is for EF Core.
 For EF6.x, see [Entity Framework 6](../../../ef6/index.md).